Introduction to device mapper multipathing (“multipath”)¶

 update-initramfs -u -k all

-Note: Every time either
+Every time either /etc/lvm.conf

-is updated, theinitrd
+is updated, the initrd

 should be rebuilt to reflect these changes.
 This is imperative when denylists and filters are necessary to maintain a stable storage configuration.